markwinter/tmxjson/README.md

 tmxjson is a library for reading json formatted maps exported from the [Tiled Map Editor](http://www.mapeditor.org/).

 ### Using Tiled and tmxjson
-Make sure your `Tile Layer Format` is set to `CSV`.
+Make sure your `Tile Layer Format` is set to `CSV` or `Base64 (uncompressed)`.
 You must also embed your tilesets into the map.
 Then you can export your map as json to be used by this library (File > Export As)

 ### How to use this library